TheNewAttacker64/Theattacker-Crypter/README.md

 - Added support for  32 bit injection
 - Added support for 64 bit injection
 - Ability to clone Assembly
+- Ability to execute your own Encoded Powershell Commands
+- Ability to Disable Amsi even if you are not injecting .Net Paylaod

 - [current last version](https://github.com/TheNewAttacker64/Theattacker-Crypter/releases/tag/0.1)